TLD;DR: Ahuge list of SaaS tools to help you become super productive at work.

 As I wrote in the last blog about desktop automation… work is overrated.
 You make $ by working on the right things.
 So automate anything you don’t need to do.

-We are going through all the automation hacks I use or know of which use cloud SaaS systems to hustle.
+We are going through all the automation hacks I use or know of which use SaaS tools to hustle.
 Let’s do it!

 I personally don’t use this, but I thought about it.
 I prefer to just do it myself as I go with my design in Audio Hijack.
 But if you don’t want to mess about, but want clear audio, this might be for you.
 Auphonic can automate audio processing for you.